jweyrich/static-deployer/README.md

 ## What is static-deployer?

 static-deployer aims to simplify the deploy and rollback of your static website (frontend) to AWS using a single command.
-It _still_ does not create the AWS resources for you, so you need to have a previously configured S3 bucket and a CloudFront distribution configured with an origin to your S3 bucket.
+It _still_ does not create the AWS resources for you, so you need to have a previously existing S3 bucket and a CloudFront distribution configured with an origin pointing to your S3 bucket.
-The credentials you will use to run the static-deployer need to have permission List+Read+Write permissions to the specified bucket and cloudfront distribution.
+The credentials you will use to run the static-deployer need to have List+Read+Write permissions to the specified bucket and cloudfront distribution.

 ## How to install?